btharper/minepeon-base/README.md

 the following line creat the config file

 └─ $ ▶ nano ~/motion/motion.config
-And drop the following line in the motion.config file
+And drop the following line in the motion.config file (one command peer line)

 videodevice /dev/video0
 input 8